MicrosoftDocs/winrt-related/winrt-related-src/schemas/bundlemanifestschema/element-package.md

 ---
-Description: Defines one of the app packages or resource packages in the bundle.
+description: Defines one of the app packages or resource packages in the bundle.
 Search.Product: eADQiWindows 10XVcnh
 title: Package
 ms.assetid: ea0f5af0-8191-4ce0-9594-c647f800bd53